albirrkarim/react-speech-highlight-demo/README.md

 So this package is the answer for you who looking for:

-- Best Text to Speech Software
+- Best Text to Speech Library
 - text to speech with viseme lipsync javascript
 - javascript text to speech highlight words
 - How to text to speech with highlight the sentence and words like speechify
 - How to text to speech with highlight the sentence and words using elevenlabs
 - How to text to speech with highlight the sentence and words using open ai
 - How to text to speech with highlight the sentence and words using google speech synthesis
-- Text to speech react js
 - Text to speech javascript
 - Typescript text to speech
 - Highlighted Text to Speech